 Please indicate your preference for oral or poster presentation.
 Papers delivered at the plenary sessions should be on the conference theme.
 Posters can be on any topic within economic anthropology.
 Also please indicate on the abstract document whether, if your submission is not selected for oral paper presentation, you would be willing to do a poster.
 The deadline for paper/poster abstract submission is 5.00 pm, EST, January 31th, 2020.
 You will be notified by February 7th on the final decision regarding your submission.

 The SEA has a limited amount of travel funding to support students and un/under-employed PhDs.
 Please indicate if you would like to be considered for one of these awards, evaluated based on the strength of the submitted abstract, by including “CONSIDER FOR TRAVEL AWARD” at the end of your abstract.

 At the annual conference, the SEA always welcomes posters on any topic in economic anthropology.
 Students and scholars whose work may not fit the central theme of the meeting are encouraged to submit a poster.
 The special poster session during the meeting is inclusive and a major event of the SEA conference.

-Registration and abstract submission are both now open; the deadline is January 15, 2020.
+Registration and abstract submission are both now open; the deadline for abstract submission is January 31, 2020.
 Acceptance notifications will be sent out by February 7, 2020.
 Conference registration for non-presenters will remain open right up until the conference end date of May 2, 2020.